GangstaEarLobe/gmod-thruster-calculator/README.md

 ### How to use:

-The script works in a sort of "command line" manner in the hopes of making it easier to use, and also becuase it seems like reasonable system to use to allow for many selections in a manner that is easy to handle and expand upon in the future.
+The script works in a sort of "command line" manner in the hopes of making it easier to use, and also becuase it seems like a reasonable system to use to allow for many selections in a manner that is easy to handle and expand upon in the future.

 When opened/ran, you are greeted with a welcome message and another message that lists all the commands and choices for each supported thruster: